hidekiyamamoto/mini-linux-standalone/README.md

 # standalone.io
-ultra easily customizable - minimal linux distro for very easy automation experiments
+ultra easily customizable - minimal linux distro for very easy automation experiments and a LIVE DISTRO TO AUTOMATICALLY CREATE CUSTOMIZED LIVE DISTROS - with recipes :-)

 It's based on ubuntu-mini-remix and it comes in different flavors:
 All of the standalone.io iso are made to live boot, automatically login and then load